idleboats/odin-recipes/README.md

-This project is a website used to display a recipe, and is part of The Odin Project
+A small site used to display my favourite recipes.
+Part of The Odin Project.